A schema, or your own database, becomes a hosted API.

-Define fields once.
+Define fields once, or point a resource at Postgres, Supabase, a REST API, BigQuery, or Firestore.
 EndpointOS hosts the routes, validates payloads, generates OpenAPI, writes docs, and starts logging.

 Not a framework.
 The operating layer for APIs.